dnsrsdata/Disaster_Messages_Classifier/README.md

     - README.md

 ## Results
-You can check the result by accessing http://127.0.0.1:3000/ after following the installation steps
+You can check the result by accessing http://127.0.0.1:3000/ after following the installation steps.

 ## Licensing, Authors, Acknowledgements
 Must give credit to Appen for the data.
 Otherwise, feel free to use the code here as you would like!